Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 line of bright dots near the planet, even through good-quality 8x or 10x hand-held binoculars.

-Because Jupiter takes 12 years to orbit the Sun, it will appear approximately 36 degrees further East at the same date each year.
-Its apparent altitude also changes
+Because Jupiter takes 12 years to orbit the Sun, he will appear approximately 36 degrees further East at the same date each year.
+His apparent altitude also changes

 Next out from Jupiter orbits Saturn.
 Although Saturn’s orbit distance from the Sun is just under twice Jupiter’s, it takes almost 3 times as long to complete: